RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 Yes, Parallella is a $119 supercomputer.
 That is not a typo.
 [Adapteva](http://adapteva.com), maker of Parallella, is on a mission to democratize parallel computing.
 The company's tag line is _Supercomputing for Everyone_.

 Everything in this post is based on the [official quick start guide created by the Parallella team](http://www.parallella.org/quick-start/).
+These instructions are tailored for a Mac running OS X Mavericks (10.9.3) and a Parallella-16 equipped with the Zynq 7010 chip.
 I ran into some _gotchas_ during my first Parallella experience.
 The snags (and solutions) are documented here.
 <!--more-->
 ###Comparison with Raspberry Pi or Beaglebone Black
 {% imgcap right /images/parallella_fan.jpg %}